linda2912/looklive-server/README.md

 ### Conclusion

 ```
-Results without Service Worker takes:                       12s
+Without Service Worker load time:                       12s
-Results with Service Worker for the first time takes:       16s
+With Service Worker for the first time load time:       16s
-Results with Service Worker for the second time takes:      2.63s!!
+With Service Worker for the second time load time:      2.63s!!
 ```